Welcome Home (Coheed and Cambria song)

-"Welcome Home" is a song by progressive rock band Coheed and Cambria, released on September 20, 2005 through Columbia Records.
+"Welcome Home" is a song by American progressive rock band Coheed and Cambria, released on September 20, 2005 through Columbia Records.
 It is the third track on the album, Good Apollo, I'm Burning Star IV, Volume One: From Fear Through the Eyes of Madness.
 The song was the first single on the album and was made into a music video.
 The song tells of the hostility in The Writer and Miss Erica Court's relationship in The Amory Wars, according to bandleader Claudio Sanchez.
 It reached #24 on the Mainstream Rock chart.
 A 7" version backed by a live-version of "The Crowing" and sold with the album.

 The song was featured as a playable track in the game Rock Band, as well as the soundtrack of the Xbox 360 version of Madden NFL 06.
 It was also the official theme of the re-branded version of NXT between June 2012 and February 2014.
-It was also included in the trailers of the animated movie 9.
+It was also included in the trailers of the animated movie 9 and on the film's official soundtrack album.